Research Highlights

 Furthermore, IceCube measures the energy spectrum and chemical composition of galactic cosmic rays.
 These measurements are crucial input for more precise calculations of the expected flux of atmospheric neutrinos, and they enable testing of astrophysical scenarios for the still unknown sources of the most energetic cosmic rays in our galaxy.
 IceCube confirms deviations of the cosmic-ray energy spectrum from a simple power law, such as the “second knee” above 1017 eV, which could be the starting point of the transition from galactic to extragalactic cosmic rays at higher energies.

 Another way to learn about the origin and propagation of galactic cosmic rays is the measurement of small anisotropies in the arrival direction of cosmic rays.
-IceCube revealed such anisotropies from the per-mill down to the 10-5 level and measured significant structures on multiple angular scales, as shown below.
+IceCube revealed such anisotropies from the per-mille down to the 10-5 level and measured significant structures on multiple angular scales, as shown below.
 Moreover, the structure and phase of the anisotropies changes with energy, and the collaboration with the HAWC observatory in the Northern Hemisphere enabled the production of a full-sky anisotropy map.
 Finally, IceCube has discovered anisotropies up to energies beyond 1015 eV, higher in energy than any other experiment for galactic cosmic rays.

 Anisotropy of galactic cosmic rays measured by IceCube.
 Three sky maps at 1.3 x 1013 eV, 1.3 x 1014 eV, and 1.5 x 1015 eV are shown to illustrate how the structure of the anisotropy changes with energy.